A new short story by the author of Marvel’s Black Panther: Long Live the King, Nnedi Okorafor.

 In 1931 and 1935, respectively, James Whale, classical Hollywood’s most openly gay filmmaker, directed Frankenstein and Bride of Frankenstein, the two most famous, admired, imitated, and parodied films based upon elements of Mary Shelley’s landmark 1818 novel.
-Indeed, many people have a sense of Frankenstein from these films more than Shelley’s writing, yet they differ vastly from the novel.
-The […]
+Indeed, many people have a sense of Frankenstein from these films more than Shelley’s […]

 A new short story from the author of the Nebula Award–winning All the Birds in the Sky, Charlie Jane Anders.

 The Good Wife is a legal drama with salacious political overtones and an unusually complex and thought-provoking approach to emerging technology and the law—in 2013, Wired magazine called it “the most tech-savvy show on TV.”
-Join us for a screening and conversation with Torie Bosch, editor of Slate magazine’s Future Tense channel, and Ed Finn, […]
+Join us for a screening and conversation with Torie Bosch, editor […]

 Stubbornness may be the defining characteristic of the moment we’re in.
 People seem increasingly reluctant to listen to other points of view or deviate from their tribe.
 So how can we get people to reconsider long-held—but perhaps poorly thought through—beliefs?
-In this informal workshop, Torie Bosch, editor of Slate magazine’s Future Tense channel and coeditor of What […]
+In this informal workshop, Torie Bosch, […]

 New research-based collection features narratives by top science fiction authors, essays by experts on future possibilities for exploring Mars, Asteroids, Low Earth Orbit, and Exoplanets.